Mumbai CSMT–Chennai Express

-The 22159 / 22160 Mumbai CSMT–Chennai Central Express is an Indian Railways train which travels between Chhatrapati Shivaji Maharaj Terminus, Mumbai and Puratchi Thalaivar Dr M.G.
+The 22159 / 22160 Mumbai CSMT–Chennai Central SF Express is an Indian Railways train which travels between Chhatrapati Shivaji Maharaj Terminus, Mumbai and Puratchi Thalaivar Dr M.G.
 Ramachandran Central Railway Station, Chennai.
-It was converted into superfast express from 1 July 2020 and the train number was changed to 22159 for Mumbai–Chennai and 22160 for the Chennai–Mumbai instead of 11041/42.
-It was earlier known as Bombay–Madras Express.

 History

-The Bombay-Madras line was laid in stages between 1858 and 1871.
+The Bombay-Madras line was laid in stages between 1858 and 1871 by the Great Indian Peninsula Railway.
+This line is now known as the Mumbai–Chennai line.

 The present Madras-Bombay Expresses were running as Madras-Bombay Fast passenger trains from 1 December 1921 to 28 February 1930.
 These trains were converted into Express trains with effect from 1 March 1930.

+Before the train numbering change to five digits, it was known as 1041/1042.
+But after that the train number was converted to 11041/11042.

+It was later converted into superfast express from 1 July 2020 and the train number was changed to 22159 for Mumbai–Chennai and 22160 for the Chennai–Mumbai instead of 11041/42.

+The film Chennai Express takes place partially on this train.